svetter/scrapia/README.md

 In order to scrape information from the website, run `python scrape.py wet`.

-If the parameter `wet` is not present or contains something else, the website will not be contacted, but other funcitonality (e.g., the HTML parser) is still checked using a cached server response.
+If the parameter `wet` is not present or some other argument is passed, the website will not be contacted, but other functionality (e.g., the HTML parser) is still checked using a cached server response.

 #### Analysis